Tue 26 May 2020

 How often should I add wood to my smoker?

 There is no fixed rule.
 The quantity/quality with the right kind of wood, wood that is “moisture managed” produces the best smoke possible.
-With a consistent cooking fire or heat source, the familiar phrase “less is more” is your guide on how much wood to add when using chips or chunks.
+With a consistent cooking fire or heat source, the familiar phrase “less is more” is your guide on adding wood for food smoking, especially when using chips or chunks.
 When smoke diminishes, add a bit more.